steinwurf/waf/README.rst

 Moreover, Waf fails to recognize changes in dependency include files if they are located outside the project root.
-This is very annoying if you are developing header-only projects side-by-side, because you need to rebuild the entire project if some header file changed.
+This is very annoying if you are developing header-only projects side-by-side because you need to rebuild the entire project if some header files changed.
 But if the dependencies are accessed through a symlink within the project, then Waf will be able to track the changes in all the include files.